 Depression is treatable.
 A good first step is to see your family doctor to get a proper assessment.

 45-60 mins/day of mindfulness meditation can be an effective tool to treat depression.
 See more.

-If you don't want to take medication, St. Johns Wort is an effective substitute for antidepressants.
+If you don't want to take medication, St. Johns Wort can be an effective substitute for antidepressants.
 Ask your doc about it.

 Research shows counselling or therapy is helpful.
-A study showed 87-92% of people had lasting improvements by end of trtmnt.
+A study showed 87-92% of people had lasting improvements by end of treatment.

 Helping a friend to deal with depression can be tough.
 It’s important to know when it’s too much.
 Self care is important.

 Depression is not your fault - it has many causes.
 Be kind and gentle with yourself.
 Here are ways to start getting help.